 Children stranded in schools while parents are at work in Seattle, Bellevue, or Redmond.

+We cannot gamble with residents’ safety.
 I will work with disaster planning experts and advocate for:

 Sammamish families deserve the peace of mind that comes with true preparedness.